(PDF upload compatible)

 What to Report

-Any suspected ADRs to any medicine, vaccine or complementary medicine should be reported.
+Any serious suspected ADRs to any medicine, vaccine or complementary medicine should be reported.
 This should include those that are self-medicated as well as those prescribed.
-We also encourage reports to Psychoactive Substances
+CARM, the New Zealand Pharmacovigilance Centre (NZPhvC) and Medsafe wishes to emphasise that ADR reporting in New Zealand continues to be a no-faults process.

 In summary, please report: